Some losses are visible.

 More products

-that can support the depth of the process —
+and to help shape a group that can hold the depth of the process.

 If you are admitted, you will receive a confirmation email within a week after submitting your application.
 To be officially registered as a participant, you must pay the enrollment fee.